Participation, attendance and engagement guidelines

 1. Overview

-The MD Program at The University of Queensland (UQ) is a full-time, professional degree program that prepares students for safe and effective clinical practice.
 You are responsible for maintaining continuous enrolment over the course of this program.
-The program emphasises the need for you to take responsibility for your own learning while managing a busy schedule whilst also attending to your own wellbeing.
-These are important skills within the demanding profession you have chosen and developing these skills is a key part of the curriculum and your success as a doctor.
+The program emphasises the need for you to take responsibility for your own learning while managing a busy schedule while also attending to your own wellbeing.